history

 Makers of the monument were: Mr FW Deas and Mr Thomas Beattie, Edinburgh and Messrs W and A Moyes.

 World War One – names, rank and regiment of the 29 Aberdour men listed who died.
 None of those who served returned home.
-World War Two -The 17 men who did not return to Aberdour.
+World War Two – names the 17 men who did not return to Aberdour.

 This information was provided by the Aberdour Heritage Centre.

-See here for details of the WWI men listed.
+See here for details of the WWI, and here for details of the WW2 men listed.

 history